 The Lil Hpa-An hostel is located on the main road but set back on the block.
-Even though this is a main road, there is limited traffic and noise won’t be a problem.
+Even though this is the main road, there is limited traffic and noise won’t be a problem.
 Hpa-An is a quiet sleepy town and I found it hard to believe the population of 491,000 when I Googled it.

 The location of the hostel is perfect.
 It’s central to the bus station as well as a short stroll to the incredible night markets (I ate dinner here 3 of my 4 nights!).
 The river is also less than 5 minutes walk away which you can take a boat across to hike Hpa-Pu for sunset.
 Most of the other Hpa-An attractions like the hikes and caves will require a tuk-tuk or taxi as they aren’t in the main town centre.